Luke Deer is a freelance researcher, writer and speaker on financial technology, with a focus on developments in China and Australia.

-Luke’s is currently finishing an Institute for New Economic Thinking (INET) grant-funded research project with Mike Beggs which explores a ‘Money View’ analysis of the dynamics between financial innovation and central banking in the recent history of China’s financial system.
+Luke’s recent projects include an Institute for New Economic Thinking (INET) grant-funded research project with Mike Beggs which explores a ‘Money View’ analysis of the dynamics between financial innovation and central banking in the recent history of China’s financial system.

 Get in touch if you are interested in working together, exchanging or talking more.

 Luke’s publications include:

 Beggs, Michael, and Luke Deer.
 (2019), Remaking Monetary Policy in China – Markets and Controls, 1998–2008.
 Palgrave Pivot.